 Historical landmark

-The Mark of Cebu Magellan’s Cross is a historic past occasion and holidaymaker characteristic in the area of busy Magallanes Street.
-This key symbolization of Island was root bounded by Navigator on April 14, 1521, when he baptized the position Christian Filipinos, RajahHumabon and Chessman Juana and some 400 multitudes into the Christian institution.
+The Mark of Cebu Magellan’s Cross is a historic occasion and holidaymaker characteristic of busy Magallanes Street.
+This key symbolization of the Island was root bounded by Navigator on April 14, 1521, when he baptized the position Christian Filipinos, RajahHumabon and Chessman Juana, and some 400 multitudes into the Christian institution.

-You can stop by another popular destination because this place is just a 5-6 minute walk going to Plaza Independencia, Fort San Pedro, and Carbon Market.
-All these places are very close to each other.
+You can easily reach another popular destination by taking a 5-6 minute walk to Plaza Independencia, Fort San Pedro, and Carbon Market.
+These attractions are all located very close to each other.

 Cebu Magellan’s Cross Information